Identifying Hazards and Communicating Risks

 - a disablement or disabling condition caused by employment.

 Injury is used in its broad sense to mean any kind of harm occurring to the worker.
-It can also refer to aggravation of pre-existing condition.
+It can also refer to aggravation of a pre-existing condition.

 Occupational disease: a disease peculiar to or characteristic of an industrial process, trade, or occupation, or a disease that arises out of and in the course of employment.